synapse25/read_plugin/README.md

 The tool also gives an additional pause between paragraphs to help contextualize and process information as you read it.

+#### Issues

+If you find a bug or want to suggest a new feature, please log an issue [over here](https://github.com/knod/read_plugin/issues).
+We welcome pull requests!

 #### License

 Unless stated otherwise, everything in this repository is dedicated to the public domain through the [Creative Commons Zero license - zero rights reserved](http://creativecommons.org/publicdomain/zero/1.0/).